quantumlib/Stim/doc/sinter_command_line.md

     --in IN [IN ...]
 Input files to get data from.
     --type {error_rate,discard_rate,custom_y} [{error_rate,discard_rate,custom_y} ...]
         Picks the figures to include.
+    --out OUT
-    --out OUT             Output file to write the plot to.
+        Output file to write the plot to.
         The file extension determines the type of image.
         Either this or --show must be specified.
+    --xaxis XAXIS
-    --xaxis XAXIS         Customize the X axis label.
+        Customize the X axis label.
         Prefix [log] for logarithmic scale.
         Prefix [sqrt] for square root scale.
+    --yaxis YAXIS
-    --yaxis YAXIS         Customize the Y axis label.
+        Customize the Y axis label.
         Prefix [log] for logarithmic scale.
         Prefix [sqrt] for square root scale.
-    --split_errors        When a stat has classified errors, this causes each classification to be a separate statistic.
+    --split_custom_counts
+        When a stat has custom counts, this splits it into multiple copies of the stat with each one having exactly one of the custom counts.
+    --show
-    --show                Displays the plot in a window.
+        Displays the plot in a window.
 Either this or --out must be specified.
+    --ymin YMIN
-    --ymin YMIN           Sets the minimum value of the y axis (max always 1).
+        Sets the minimum value of the y axis (max always 1).
+    --title TITLE
-    --title TITLE         Sets the title of the plot.
+        Sets the title of the plot.
+    --subtitle SUBTITLE
-    --subtitle SUBTITLE   Sets the subtitle of the plot.
+        Sets the subtitle of the plot.
 Note: The pattern "{common}" will expand to text including all json metadata values that are the same across all stats.
     --highlight_max_likelihood_factor HIGHLIGHT_MAX_LIKELIHOOD_FACTOR
         The relative likelihood ratio that determines the color highlights around curves.
 Set this to 1 or larger.
 Set to 1 to disable highlighting.

 EXAMPLES